Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - New York has two wins against the spread in 10 games this year.

-- The Jets have been underdogs by 2.5 points or more 10 times this year and have covered the spread twice.
+- This season, the Jets have just two against the spread wins in 10 games as an underdog of 2.5 points or more.

-- New York has hit the over in 60% of its opportunities this season (six times in 10 games with a set point total).
+- New York has gone over the point total in 60% of its opportunities this year (six times in 10 games with a set point total).

-- New York is 1-1 against the spread and 1-1 overall when the team records more than 27.1 points.
+- New York is 1-1 against the spread and 1-1 overall when the team scores more than 27.1 points.

-- The Jets have turned the ball over 23 times this season, four more turnovers than the Texans have forced (19).
+- This season the Jets have turned the ball over 23 times, four more than the Texans' takeaways (19).

 Home and road insights

-- New York is winless against the spread, and 0-5 overall, in away games.
+- In away games, New York is winless against the spread and 0-5 overall.

-- This season, in three of five road games New York has gone over the total.
+- This year, in three of five road games New York has hit the over.

 Powered by Data Skrive.